genn-team/neuron_visualisation/docs/source/architecture.rst

 Model
 ==========

-The model consists of the classes that represent an actual network: Cells, connections between them (Projections), Populations of cells and Networks
+The model consists of the classes that represent an actual network:

+* Cells
+* Connections between them (Projections)
+* Populations of cells
+* Networks

+as well as description language specific classes and helper classes, like ColorMap.

 High level model
 ---------------------------------------